Frappe WhatsApp

 1. Create a WhatsApp Business account at Meta Business

-3. Obtain your Phone Number ID and Access Token from the Meta dashboard
+3. Obtain your Phone Number ID, Business Account ID, and Access Token from the Meta dashboard

 4. Configure webhook URL in the Meta Business platform

-Navigate to WhatsApp Settings in your Frappe site and configure the following:
+Navigate to WhatsApp Account in your Frappe site and create a new account with the following settings:

 Setting Description Required

-Phone Number ID Your WhatsApp Business phone number ID Yes
+Phone ID Your WhatsApp Business phone number ID Yes

 Webhook Verify Token Custom token for webhook verification Yes